 As the population grows older, more and more individuals are considering how they want to live out their golden years.
 Aging in place, or living in their home for as long as possible, has become a serious consideration for those who don’t want to move away from the place they’ve known for years.

-If you count yourself among them, or have a loved one who wants to stay in their beloved home as long as they can, this home accessibility checklist is for you.
+If you are also considering aging in place home improvements, or have a loved one who wants to stay in their beloved home as long as they can, this home accessibility checklist is for you.
 It covers the small things you can do to make life easier immediately, as well as the more involved issues you can tackle with a contractor that will provide the home comforts you need.

 Aging in Place Checklist: The Basics